-AIGA Houston is moving to the great outdoors for our next round of monthly meetups, Creatives at the Park!
-Get some sunshine with us as we picnic at Menil Park.
-Light refreshments will be provided, but we also encourage you to BYOB (NO glass containers) and bring items appropriate for a potluck picnic this summer.
+AIGA Houston is moving to Menil Park for our next round of monthly meetups, Picnic With Creatives!
+This meetup is your canvas to paint ideas, forge connections, and enjoy the design community!
+Light refreshments will be provided, but we also encourage you to BYOB (NO glass containers) and bring items appropriate for a potluck picnic.
 Don’t forget to grab your favorite camping chair or blanket!

 - Menil Park

 - Houston, TX 77006

 - Free and open to the public.

 Please follow guidelines set by Menil Park on what is allowed at the park.